 1. Jesus and the Lawyer

 The precise motive behind the Lawyer’s question isn’t clear.
 It’s the question that matters.
 “Teacher, what must I do to inherit eternal life?”
-The question itself contradicts the core of Jesus’ teaching because an inheritance of any form is the result of a relationship.
+The question itself contradicts the core of Jesus’ teaching because the inheritance of any form is the result of a relationship.
 It’s not a goal achieved through effort.
-Likewise eternal life is a gift we inherit from God through our relationship with him.
+Likewise, eternal life is a gift we inherit from God through our relationship with him.
 Not something we earn through works of righteousness.

-Jesus answered with a counter question.
+Jesus answered with a counter-question.
 He asked, “What is written in the law?
 How do you understand it?”
-The Lawyer answered “Love the Lord your God with all your heart, with all your soul, with all your strength, and with all your mind, and love your neighbor as yourself.”
+The lawyer answered, “Love the Lord your God with all your heart, with all your soul, with all your strength, and with all your mind, and love your neighbor as yourself.”
 (Deuteronomy 6:5; Leviticus 19:18) The Lawyer was right but got trapped.
 (He sought to prove that eternal life required the fulfillment of the Law.
 But his answer proved otherwise.)

 Then he pulled out a wild card, in an attempt to justify himself.
 “Who is my neighbor?”
-In the Jewish culture only a fellow Jew was considered to be a neighbor.
-Gentiles weren’t considered as neighbors.
+In Jewish culture, only a fellow Jew was considered to be a neighbor.
+Gentiles weren’t considered neighbors.
 The Lawyer was implying he has fulfilled the Law by treating his fellow Jew with respect in keeping with the Law.
-Therefore he has earned eternal life by complying with the Law not through a personal relationship with God.
+Therefore he has earned eternal life by complying with the Law, not through a personal relationship with God.
 Our friend thought he finally had Jesus.
 But Jesus is smarter and wiser.
 He told him the parable of the Good Samaritan.
 We are introduced to four individuals.

 2. The Priest and the Levite

-3. The Jew and the Samaritan
+3. The Jew & the Good Samaritan

 - Eternal Life is an inheritance of God reserved for those who love him.
 But we cannot say we love him if we refuse to show mercy to people.